rejkpp/ramiro.me/plan.md

 ## Open Questions

-1. **Hosting**: Render.com, Fly.io, or DigitalOcean droplet?
+1. **Hosting**: Render.com
 2. **Podcast RSS**: Need to verify RedCircle private RSS feed status.
 Are the mp3 UUIDs still valid?
+LATER, when we get to that part.
 3. **Tagline**: "Intuition, Intelligence, Impact" as primary.
 Where (if anywhere) to use "helping the crazy ones be as FUCKING crazy as they can be"?
 4. **Member onboarding**: At $10k/year, should there be a personal vetting step (call with Ramiro) before payment, or direct checkout?
+YES

 ## Resolved Decisions